 Following information is from the Encyclopedia of American Food and Drink, by John F. Mariani, 1999

-18th Century - It is said to have been invented by the French Chef Marie Antoine Careme (1784-1833), who named it in honor of his Russian employer, Czar Alexander I. The word "russe" means Russian in French.
+18th Century – The Charlotte Russe Cake is said to have been invented by the French Chef Marie Antoine Careme (1784-1833), who named it in honor of his Russian employer, Czar Alexander I. The word “russe” means Russian in French.

 Apple Charlotte – It is a golden-crusted dessert made by baking a thick apple compote in a mold lined with buttered bread.
 This dessert was originally created as a way to use leftover or stale bread.
 Some historians think that this sweet dish took its name from Queen Charlotte, known as being a supporter of apple growers.

 Charlotte Malakoff – It has a lining of ladyfingers and a center filling of a souffle mixture of cream, butter, sugar, a liqueur, chopped almonds, and whipped cream.
 It is decorated with strawberries.